HermexTools/client-legacy/README.md

 * the clipboard
 obtaining immediately the direct sharing URL.

-You can host all files in your server (via dedicated socket [server application](https://github.com/KSUploader/KSUploader-server)) or web hosting space (via FTP).
+You can host all files in your server (via dedicated socket [server application](https://github.com/HermexTools/Hermex-server)) or web hosting space (via FTP).

-Since this project is open source and java written, feel free to fork, give suggestions or make pull requests.
+Since this project is open source and c# written, feel free to fork, give suggestions or make pull requests.

 ### How to install
 Actually simply run the binary file where you want, and it will save the configurations in the correct place.

 ### How to configure
-Open KSLUploader-client.exe, right-click on icon in the system tray, settings, and setup your client.
+Open Hermex-Client.exe, right-click on icon in the system tray, settings, and setup your client.

 >Disclaimer: this is a project in early development stage.
 Since that it may change at any time.